inmo-jang/space-simulator-doc/docs/source/index.rst

-.. spade-simulator documentation master file, created by sphinx-quickstart on Sun Jul 21 23:26:20 2024.
+.. space-simulator documentation master file, created by sphinx-quickstart on Sun Jul 21 23:26:20 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-SPADE Simulator Documentation
+SPACE Simulator Documentation
 =============================

-Welcome to the official documentation for **SPADE** (Swarm Planning And Decision-making Evaluation) Simulator.
+Welcome to the official documentation for **SPACE** (Swarm Planning And Control Evaluation) Simulator.
 This simulator is designed to facilitate research and development in swarm robotics and decentralized decision-making.
-Below are the key features of the SPADE simulator:
+Below are the key features of the SPACE simulator:

 Key Features